MicrosoftDocs/sdk-api/sdk-api-src/content/vsbackup/nf-vsbackup-ivssbackupcomponents-addcomponent.md

 The value of this parameter cannot be <b>NULL</b>.

 There are no restrictions on the characters that can appear in a non-<b>NULL</b> logical path.

-#### - componentType [in]

-Identifies the type of the component.
-Refer to the documentation for
-      <a href="https://msdn.microsoft.com/ba3b726c-448a-46c0-8fa5-5793497aa385">VSS_COMPONENT_TYPE</a> for permitted input values.

 ## -returns